 - 1. Today I take my Spiritual path (hands raised above the head, palms together). - 2.
 May my thoughts reflect my Spiritual nature (hands in front of forehead, palms together); - 3.
 May my words reflect my Spiritual nature (hands in front of mouth, palms together); - 4.
 May my emotions reflect my Spiritual nature (hands in front of chest/heart, palms together); - 5.
 May my actions reflect my Spiritual nature (hands in front of abdomen, palms together); - 6.
 May my perceptions reflect my Spiritual nature (hands outstretched to side, fingers pointing towards the ground); - 7.
 May I be open and receptive to my Spiritual nature (hands outstretched to side, fingers pointing towards the sky); - 8.
 I am my Spiritual nature (back to starting position with hands raised above the head, palms together).

-12. End.
+12. End

 It was good to see you all today.
-See you next week.
+If this is your final group session, I want to wish you all the best.

-For therapist: FLIPCHART LAYOUT FOR GROUP EXERCISE
+FLIPCHART LAYOUT FOR GROUP EXERCISE